-FX Market Metrics: New Findings Based on CLS Bank Settlement Data
+FX Liquidity and Market Metrics: New Results Using CLS Bank Settlement Data

 Using a new and unique data set of foreign currency settlement instructions provided by CLS Bank, we investigate activity and liquidity in the foreign exchange market.
 The settlement data are observed at high frequency and span a wide range of participants and trading mechanisms.
 In the major currency pairs, CLS settlement volume shares are similar to those reported in the BIS triennial surveys.
 They are also similar to shares computed from EBS trade data reported by Mancini, Ranaldo and Wrampelmeyer (2013) (MRW), but only for currency pairs for which EBS is considered the dominant electronic platform.